-Lately, I’ve been working in a lot of offices doing corporate makeup (headshots for companies websites, interviews, internal shoots etc).
-With this type of work, I am usually only given enough time to improve on the makeup people are already wearing.
-This is not always the easiest thing to do considering just how many women are wearing the wrong makeup, not only for their coloring but for the lights they have to sit under all day!
+Lately, I’ve been doing a lot of corporate makeup (headshots for companies websites, interviews, internal shoots etc).
+On these types of shoots, I am usually only given enough time to quickly improve on the makeup people are already wearing.
+This is not always the easiest thing to do considering how many women are wearing the wrong makeup; not only for their coloring but because they are not applying their makeup for fluorescent lighting they’re sitting under all day!

 We are stuck inside classrooms from the time we are five years old, until we are 18+.
-Then, millions move on to work in offices.
-Considering that most of lives are spent beneath fluorescent lighting, it is a shame just how unflattering it really is.
-While candlelight may not be ideal, it certainly would make all of us look a lot more attractive.
+Then, millions of people move on to work in offices.
+Considering a majority of most people’s lives are spent beneath fluorescent lighting, it is a shame how unflattering it really is.
+While candlelight may not be ideal, it certainly would make us look more attractive.

-The Makeup Do’s and Dont’s for the Office
+Makeup for Fluorescent Lighting: Do’s and Dont’s for Looking Good at the Office

-Pink and reds are enhanced much more under fluorescent lights, which has the potential to making you look more clownish than cute.
+Pink and reds are enhanced much more under fluorescent lights, which have the potential to make you look more clownish than cute.
 You can still wear these colors, just opt for deeper shades.
 If you only wear pink blush, choose a rose colored one over a fuchsia.
 Is red your go-to lip color?
-Skip the fire-engine red and choose a darker shade.
+Skip the fire-engine red and choose a wine colored option instead.

 Fluorescent lights cast a bluish-green hue onto our skin, making us look sickly and pale.
-To counter-act this unattractive , work on warming your skin up a bit.
-Choose a warmer shade of foundation or blush and stay away from anything pink-based, which will only look more pink under the lights.
+To counter-act this, focus on warming your skin up a bit.
+Choose a warmer shade of foundation or blush and stay away from anything pink-based, which will only look more pink and washed out under the lights.

-Fluorescent lighting sharpens colors making them look darker and harsher.
-Black shadows and liners tends to looks extremely hard and can even add make you appear older.
+When applying makeup for fluorescent lighting, it’s important to know that fluorescent lights sharpen colors, making them look darker and harsher.
+Black shadows and liners tend to looks extremely hard and can even add make you appear older.
 To keep your look soft but still defined, choose a grey, dark brown or even deep green/purple liner instead.